It was once written of Hartford’s most prolific baseball promoter that there were, “at least five Bill Savitt’s.”

 Ready or not, the A’s handled the Savitt Gems easily, winning by a score of 6 to 1.
 Gems batters were no match for the pitching of “Big Jim“ Peterson who earned a complete game win.
 Foxx, the Major League leader in home runs at the time, was held to a base hit.
 A few days later, Connie Mack telephoned Bill Savitt to thank him for hosting his Athletics, asking, “Is there anything I can do for you?”
 To which Savitt replied, “Just tell the other teams what kind of guy I am.”
 From that day forward, professional teams called on Savitt for exhibition games.

 Savitt organized integrated games between Negro League teams and his Gems on Hartford’s grandest stage.
 The Brooklyn Royal Giants, New York Cubans, New York Black Yankees, Boston Hoboes and the Schenectady Black Sox were billed as perennial foes of the Gems.
 Others included the Boston Royal Giants, Philadelphia Colored Giants, Newark Eagles and the Jersey City Colored Athletics faced the Gems throughout the 1930’s.
 There were also barnstorming outfits like the Hawaiian All-Stars led by player-manager, Bucky Lai as well as Mexico’s Carta Blanca baseball club, featuring pitching ace, Luis Longoria.
-Even a popular female player, Jackie Mitchell, was a guest of honor in the summer of 1933.
+Even a popular female player, Jackie Mitchell, was Savitt’s guest of honor.

-In August of that year, Savitt’s club did battle with Harjo’s Oklahoma Indians captained by Jim Thorpe, the world famous athlete and Olympic gold medalist.
-The Gems and Indians appeared in a controversial 5-game series, highlighted by Thorpe’s outrage over umpiring.
-In the bottom of the fourth inning of “Game 1,” Gems shortstop, Jackie Cronin hit a long fly ball to right field.
+In August of 1933, Savitt’s club did battle with Harjo’s Oklahoma Indians captained by Jim Thorpe, the multi-sport athlete and Olympic gold medalist.
+The Gems and Indians appeared in a controversial five-game series, highlighted by Thorpe’s outrage over umpiring.
+In the bottom of the fourth inning of game one, Gems shortstop Jackie Cronin hit a long fly ball to right field.
 Thorpe missed the catch while running across the foul line.
 The home plate umpire John “Boggy” Muldoon ruled the ball fair and Cronin had himself an RBI triple.

 Savitt would pursue Johnny Taylor, even though black athletes were barred from organized baseball.
 Taylor (often referred to as “Jackson” Taylor in the Hartford Courant) made his debut for the Gems against the New Britain Falcons at Bulkeley Stadium on October, 8, 1933.
-The 18 year old was marvelous but lost in a pitcher’s duel, 1-0.
+The eighteen year old was marvelous but lost in a pitcher’s duel, 1-0.
 His next performance came on the last game of the season in another matchup against New Britain.
 Taylor was effectively wild.
-He struck out 17 and walked 10 in a complete game, 4-2 win for the Gems.
+He struck out seventeen and walked ten in a complete game, 4-2 win for the Gems.

 In 1934, the Hartford Senators reclaimed their stake in Bulkeley Stadium and reassembled their minor league club in the short-lived Northeastern League.
 Bill Savitt’s team was out of contention until September.
 Jigger Farrell, the heart and soul of the team, was appointed player-manager.
 The “lanky speedball pitcher” Johnny Taylor signed with the Gems once again.
 In the season’s first game, Farrell, Taylor and the Gems conquered Hartford’s Catholic League All-Stars by a final of 4-3.
 Taylor not only tossed a complete game, but he also batted in the game-winning run.

 Johnny Taylor cemented his reputation as Bill Savitt’s ultimate ace-for-hire on October 10, 1934.
 At Bulkeley Stadium, Taylor threw a “no-hitter” against the Philadelphia Colored Giants.
-Then, Taylor signed with the Negro National League’s New York Cubans at the age of 19.
-Knowing that his homecoming would draw large crowds, Savitt hosted Taylor and the Cubans twice during the summer of 1935.
+Then, Taylor signed with the Negro National League’s New York Cubans.
+Knowing that his homecoming would draw large crowds, Savitt hosted Taylor and the Cubans twice in the summer of 1935.
 Taylor whirled a shutout in the first game but lost the second match up to a strong Gems lineup.

 In the fall of 1935, Bill Savitt challenged the Philadelphia Athletics to a long-awaited rematch.
 He enlisted Bridgeport native and former Boston Red Sox pitcher, Johnny Micheals, to hurl against the Athletics.
 Michaels grabbed headlines for his unexpected complete game victory, three base hits and game-winning run.
 Jigger Farrell and Tommy Farrell also shined for the Gems, each collecting a pair of hits.
 While Connie Mack tended to a family engagement, Jimmie Foxx served as manager.
 “The Beast” was held hitless and made a rare pitching appearance to end the game.
 The Gems conquered the A’s (6-4), asserting themselves as one of the best semi-pro clubs in the nation.